akbulutoguzhan/akbulutoguzhan/README.md

 ## 📖 About me

 * :computer: I'm a game developer
-* :guitar: I'm a eself-taught musician
+* :guitar: I'm a self-taught musician
 * :video_game: I make games for all platforms
 * 🎓 I'm a Computer Science student (graduating in 2021)